0xAtef/0xAtef.github.io/_tabs/about.md

 ### Experience

-**Sr.SOC Engineer (Dedicated Incident Responder & Threat Hunter)**.
+**Sr. SOC Analyst**.

+- Establish SOC team for the first online bank in Egypt.
+“Misr Digital Innovation”
+- Implementation of SOAR solution “TheHive”.
+- Integrate with GRC and other operational teams to implement the SIEM and develop customized use cases, rules and playbooks to MDI daily business operations.
+- Develop and enhance threat detection, monitoring, and response capabilities in MDI.
+- Audit on L1 Analysts and  assist in defining SOC team and process gaps.
+- Mentor L1 analysts to develop their learnings and recommend needed trainings to empower their capabilities.
+- Assist in administration of SIEM & SOAR.
+- Monitor of cybersecurity trends and IOCs by reviewing TIP/Daily security feeds to ensure proactive security.

+**Sr. SOC & IR Engineer**.

-- Develop and enhance threat detection, monitoring, and response capabilities by engaging in Purple Team activity.
+- Develop and enhance threat detection, monitoring, and response capabilities by engaging in purple team activity.
-- Design Automation Workflow to facilitate threats investigation and analysis process.
+- Design automation workflow to facilitate threats investigation and analysis process.
 - Integrate different SOC solutions with SIEM.
 - Implementation of SOAR solution “TheHive”.
-- Develop (Process, Use cases, Playbooks).
+- Develop (process, use cases, playbooks).
-- Monitor TIP to detect APT recent attacks that target our region or industry.
+- Conduct deep investigation and analysis upon escalated cases from L1 analysts.
-- Monitor the Dark Web for compromised accounts and promptly take appropriate actions.
+- Dark Web platforms monitoring to detect compromised business accounts or data breaches, followed by promptly taking appropriate actions.
 - Research/conduct threat-hunting operations using known adversary tactics, techniques, and procedures to detect advanced threats.
-- Hunt for Both IOCs Shared by CBE and Various Threat Intel
+- Hunt for Both IOCs Shared by Central Bank of Egypt Incidents reports and other Threat Intelligence platforms.
-- Establish SOC Process Inside the Organization and Review and respond to escalated security events.
+- Establish SOC Process and continuously monitor and review process efficiency.
 - Audit on L1 Analyst, assist to Define Their Gab and Recommend Training When needed.
-- Write and develop Incident Response Reports.
+- Develop incident response reports.
+- Integrate with GRC team in PCI logs simulation and other GRC functionalities related to SOC.

 **L1 SOC Analyst**.